corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/oracles.md

 Because the signature covers the transaction, and transactions may end up being forwarded anywhere, the fact itself is independently checkable.
-However, this approach can still be useful when the data itself costs money, because the act of issuing the signature in the first place can be charged for (e.g. by requiring the submission of a fresh `Cash.State` that has been re-assigned to a key owned by the oracle service).
+However, this approach can still be useful when the data itself costs money, because the act of issuing the signature in the first place can be charged for (for example, by requiring the submission of a fresh `Cash.State` that has been re-assigned to a key owned by the oracle service).
 Because the signature covers the *transaction* and not only the *fact*, this allows for a kind of weak pseudo-DRM over data feeds.
 Whilst a contract could in theory include a transaction parsing and signature checking library, writing a contract in this way